Borivoj/computational-economic-simulation/README.md

 # Computational economic simulation based on RBC model with Q-learning agents
-An agent-based computational simulation is built around a textbook RBC model.
+An agent-based computational simulation which is built around a textbook RBC model.
 The model structure is taken from chapter 2 of Monetary policy, inflation, and the business cycle by Jordi Galí.
 The simulation is composed of interacting firms and households whose decision-making is driven by the Reinforcement learning algorithm, specifically Q-learning (extended with fuzzy approximation).
 # Installation

 Download this repository into a folder on your local drive.
 Download Approximate RL and DP toolbox from http://busoniu.net/repository.php and extract it into ./contrib directory.